Porter97/Python-Medium/README.md

 For full API documentation, see our [developer docs](https://github.com/Medium/medium-api-docs).

 **Warning:** This is an unofficial project to integrate with Mediums API.
-This project is intended to maintain work on this library after updates have ceased on a previous version.
+This project is intended to maintain work on the library after updates have ceased on a previous version.
 The author makes no claim to any of the intellectual property herein, or any of the the trademarks owned or protected by Medium.

 ## Where to get it